A serious graphic novel about a world where jealousy knows no limits, and where being a pretty girl can mean risking your life. Read more

 ALL OF THE ABOVE, PLUS three CDs by the Cambodian-American indie rock band Dengue Fever.)Estimated delivery:Ships anywhere in the world

 ALL OF THE ABOVE, PLUS a work-in-progress print from The Beauty Curse on archival paper and signed by the artist.Estimated delivery:Ships anywhere in the world

 ALL OF THE ABOVE, PLUS one of the book's artists drawings of you in Beauty Curse style (as though you are a character in the book) on archival paper, a listing as a Platinum Supporter in the book, and a vote in selecting the book's cover image.Estimated delivery:Ships anywhere in the world

 ALL OF THE ABOVE, PLUS your organization's logo on the cover of the book as an official sponsor.Estimated delivery:

-ALL OF THE ABOVE, PLUS a painted portrait of you made specially by one of the Beauty Curse's artists.Estimated delivery:Ships within the US only
+ALL OF THE ABOVE, PLUS a painted portrait of you made specially by one of the Beauty Curse's artists.Estimated delivery:Only ships to: United States

 - (34 days)